1. English

 Limo enjoys one of the best places of any eatery in Cusco, on the upper floor of an ancient colonial building overlooking the amazing Plaza de Armas itself.
 Inside is divided into a Pisco bar, main diner, and balcony area, all sharing relaxing and tasteful décor – deep red and purple walls, dark wood and white leather furniture, large modern art canvases, and big vases of lilies.
 Oh, and the balcony is fully enclosed and extremely well insulated – no chilly drafts here as you sip on your drinks.

-The menu is Peruvian-Japanese fusion with visually pleasing and tasty starters like ceviche-style sushi rolls (see photo, top) and crunchy panko-coated causa rolls with smoked trout and avocado, all served up with soy sauce, slivers of pickled ginger, and wasabi paste.
+The menu is Peruvian-Japanese fusion with visually pleasing and tasty starters like ceviche-style sushi rolls and crunchy panko-coated causa rolls with smoked trout and avocado, all served up with soy sauce, slivers of pickled ginger, and wasabi paste.
 There is an extensive list of mains to choose from too.
 The osso buco is very flavoursome and the alpaca loin with quinoa risotto is particularly good.
+I would have put Limo close to the top of my list of eateries in Cusco, and that’s despite the hefty price tag too.
+Expect to pay at least 100 Soles for three courses without drinks, and make a reservation.
+Evening sittings are 7 pm and 9 pm.

 • Address: 2nd Floor, 236 Portal de Carnes, Plaza de Arma, Cusco